Pandora Brilliance Lab-Grown Diamond Review (2022)

 Pandora does give you the option to not pay in full by using either of 3 different services.
 (If you don’t have the funds available now, then maybe just wait.)
 And you can also decide to collect at a nearby store (more on shipping later).
 That’s it.

 If you have read any of our other lab-grown diamond reviews or our buying guides, you’ll know that diamond inspection is key to securing the perfect diamond and avoiding ending up with a disappointing purchase.

 This, however, is not an option at Pandora.
-This is precisely the same with Lightbox Jewelry who also sells fashion jewelry.
-And also with Zales, although they are supposedly are a traditional jeweler.
+This is precisely the same with Lightbox Jewelry which also sells fashion jewelry.
+And also with Zales, although they are supposedly a traditional jeweler.
 So while we were very disappointed at the lack of inspection features at Zales, we were kind of expecting it with Pandora.

 Since you cannot pick a specific diamond, a diamond inspection would not make any sense.
 However, they do attempt to show generic images.

 So if you are in the market for the perfect diamond for you, and the diamond is at least as important as the jewelry design, then you should follow our diamond buying guides and shop at one of our recommended lab-grown diamond jewelry sellers.